2022 Great Lakes Summer Fellows Program

 - We will provide assistance to students in need of local transportation to/from the work site while in Ann Arbor (if applicable).

-- The program is limited to currently-enrolled undergraduate (juniors and seniors as of Fall 2021) and graduate students (Master’s and Ph.D).
-We will also consider post-baccalaureate or post-masters students who have graduated within the past 12 months of the fellowship (i.e., May 2020 or after), if the position fits directly within a student’s career or academic goals.
+- The program is limited to currently-enrolled undergraduate (juniors and seniors as of Fall 2022) and graduate students (Master’s and Ph.D.).
+We will also consider post-baccalaureate or post-masters students who have graduated within the past 12 months of the fellowship (i.e., May 2021 or after), if the position fits directly within a student’s career or academic goals.

-- You must be either a U.S. citizen or a foreign national who is residing in the U.S. on a current Student Visa.
+- You must be either a U.S. citizen, permanent resident, or a foreign national who is residing in the U.S. on a current Student Visa.